Lower Limb Sole Of Foot Question And Answers

 Sole Of Foot Muscles Of Fourth Layer Of Sole Of Foot

 Question 3.
-Explain in detail about arches of foot by classifying and comparing them.
+Explain in detail about the arches of the foot by classifying and comparing them.

 Answer: